-- Master of Science in Project and Programs Management (est. 2003)
+- Master of Science in Project and Program Management (est. 2003)

-- Master of Science in Information Technology Management (est. 2005)
+- Master of Science in Technology Management (est. 2005)

-- Master of Science in Information Security (est. 2008)
+- Master of Science in Information Security Leadership (est. 2008)

 - Master of Science in Strategic Analytics (est. 2013)

-- Master of Science in Instructional Design and Technology (est. 2014)
+- Master of Science in Learning Experience Design (est. 2014)

-Programs in the Division of Graduate Professional Studies were traditionally offered on campus part-time in the evening, in three 10-week terms, year-round.
-Given the Rabb School’s commitment to making graduate, credit-bearing and professionally oriented academic resources at Brandeis available to as many qualified part-time students as possible, the division gradually expanded into online learning, receiving the New England Association for Schools and Colleges’ approval for its first online credential (graduate certificate in software engineering) in 2004.
-Gradually, on-campus courses were phased out and now all programs are offered completely online.
+Given the Rabb School’s commitment to making graduate, credit-bearing and professionally oriented academic resources at Brandeis available to as many qualified part-time students as possible, the division offers all programs completely online.

-In addition, the Division collaborates with corporate partners in offering credit-bearing courses to special student groups at corporate sites or welcoming corporate-sponsored students in online courses.
+In addition, GPS collaborates with corporate partners in offering credit-bearing courses to special student groups at corporate sites or welcoming corporate-sponsored students in its courses.
 There are no programs offered through sites other than the Brandeis campus.

 How to Apply

-Admission policies and procedures for graduate degree programs in the Division of Graduate Professional Studies are described in detail in both the Division Web site and the Student Handbook located on the Web site.
+Admission policies and procedures for graduate programs in the Division of Graduate Professional Studies are described in detail in both the GPS website and the Student Handbook located on the Web site.
 Standards of admission to all programs are clear, consistent and simple.
 Applicants to graduate programs in the Rabb School generally hold bachelor’s degrees from regionally accredited U.S. institutions or equivalent.

 All formal applications for admission are evaluated by a faculty/staff committee.
-Applications and admission decisions are made on a rolling basis, with entry points at the beginning of each of the three standard 10-week terms (September, January and May).
+Applications and admission decisions are made on a rolling basis, with entry points at the beginning of each of the four standard 10-week sessions (July, October, January and April).

 Prior to filing a formal application, students may take up to two graduate courses, thereby determining whether a commitment to both the chosen field and program is appropriate for them.
 It is standing policy that a course graded below B – may not be applied toward a degree, regardless of when it is taken.
 Students are allowed a maximum of 12 courses to complete a 10-course master's degree, and a maximum of 7 courses to complete a 5-course graduate certificate.

-Given the part-time nature of all the programs, and recognizing that working people frequently encounter unanticipated life experiences, students may take up to five years to complete a 10-course program.
-(Most students complete their master's degrees in less than three.)
+Students may take up to four years to complete a 10-course program (Most students complete their master's degrees in less than three).
 Students may take up to three years to complete a 5-course graduate certificate.

 Requirements for the Degrees

-Detailed information about the requirements for the programs offered by the Division of Graduate Professional Studies, can be found in a later section of this Bulletinon the website at www.brandeis.edu/gps.
+Detailed information about the requirements for the programs offered by the Division of Graduate Professional Studies, can be found in a later section of this Bulletin or on the GPS website.
 Please refer to these pages for the requirements and expected learning outcomes for specific degrees.

 All regularly enrolled, full-time graduate students at Brandeis are eligible to audit by the Division of Graduate Professional Studies courses without a fee.
 Part-time degree students and non-degree special students may audit a Graduate Professional Studies course but will be charged the same rate as a course taken for credit.
 No courses may be audited without the permission of the instructor and the student's program chair.
 Auditors may not take examinations or expect evaluation from the instructor.
 No credit is given for an audited course.
 Graduate Professional Studies students are eligible to audit courses of IBS, GSAS and Heller, abiding by their policies.